miwermi/stock-analysis/README.md

 Figure 2: Initial timing, 2017 Green Stock Analysis

-The figures above display the results and timing of my intial program coding.
+The figures above display the results and timing of my initial program coding.
 You can see that for the 2018 data, the timing for calculating the results is indicated as 66915.74 seconds and for the 2017 run, the timing is 66889.4 seconds.

 ### Refactored